 (Click on picture to make it larger)

-- If you have to work around electricity on a ladder, do not use an aluminium ladder, because it conducts electricity.
-Also don’t use a wood ladder that has lots of metal, or a damp wood ladder.
+If you have to work around electricity on a ladder, do not use an aluminum ladder, because it conducts electricity.
+Also don’t use a wood ladder that has lots of metal or a damp wood ladder.
 We all know electricity and water don’t mix.

-- On the jobsite, you should always be with someone else when working on high places, but if you are by yourself, tell a co- worker, or if at home let a family member know.
+On the job site, you should always be with someone else when working in high places, but if you are by yourself, tell a co- worker, or if at home let a family member know.
 Give them a time you should be done, that way if something happens, at least someone will get to you shortly.